Diagnostic Criteria

 - Visual snow (dynamic snow-like dots all over the field of vision)

-- Photopsia (Flashes of light) or small floating objects
+- Photopsia (flashes of light) or small floating objects

 - Photophobia (sensitivity to light)